uditalias/react-native-bluesnap-encrypter/README.md

     cvvNumber: "123"
 });
 ```
-Returns a Promise which resolved to:
+Returns a Promise wich resolves to:

 ```json
 {